Holidays

 Create cute or scary monster cookies (via Canva)

-Create a selection of different shapes and sizes with these decorative Halloween cookies.
-Get creative with your toddler, letting their imagination soar, and bake up all types of monsters from the infamous Frankenstein's creation and vampires to less spooky nightly gouls like ghosts and even owls.
+Get creative with your toddler, letting their imagination soar, and bake up all types of monsters with these Easy Halloween cookies.
+From the infamous Frankenstein's creation and vampires to less spooky nightly ghouls like ghosts and even owls, the options are plentiful.
+We suggest creating a variety of different shapes and sizes to make these unique Halloween cookies a true decorative delight.

 Best Halloween Cookies for Kids